Total 234 Questions

 Explanation:

-Correct answer is Publish the API to Anypoint Exchange
+Discoverability: The next step is to Publish the API specification (the contract) to Anypoint Exchange.

 An On Table Row Database listener retrieves data from a table that contains record_id, an increasing numerical column.
 How should the listener be configured so it retrieves new rows at most one time?